 does pet insurance cover pre-existing conditions?

-Pre-existing conditions in pets can be confusing to understand, especially when seeking pet insurance coverage.
-Many people believe that if a pet has a pre-existing condition they cannot get any coverage whatsoever.
+Pre-existing conditions in pets can be confusing to understand.
+Many people believe that if a pet has a pre-existing condition they cannot get any health coverage whatsoever.
+While no pet insurance covers incurable pre-existing conditions, your pet can still enroll in a pet insurance plan that protects against future unrelated injuries or illnesses or provides future coverage for curable conditions after an exclusionary period.

 What is a pre-existing condition?

-Pre-existing conditions are medical conditions which first occurred or showed clinical signs before the effective date of your pet’s policy or during the policy waiting periods.
+A pre-existing condition is a medical condition which first occurred or showed clinical signs before the effective date of your pet’s insurance policy or during the policy waiting periods.

-While pre-existing conditions aren’t eligible for coverage, that doesn’t mean you shouldn’t consider insuring your pet.
+While pre-existing conditions aren’t eligible for coverage, that doesn’t mean you shouldn’t consider insuring your pet, even if they have a pre-existing condition.

 As pets age, the likelihood of certain injuries and illnesses increases and it’s important to be prepared.
 If a dog is diagnosed with diabetes prior to enrollment, that condition will not be covered, but if he breaks his leg after enrollment, his owner could save thousands of dollars.
 Comprehensive coverage protects you from any new injury or illness after your coverage begins and policy waiting periods are over.

-Here are just a few of the things that Petplan covers, to help protect your pet and your wallet:
+Here are just a few of the health issues that pet insurance covers to help protect your pet:

 - unexpected accidents and injuries